Dodge Polara: In Brazil

-In Brazil, the Polara nameplate was revived in 1977 for a version of the Chrysler Avenger.
-They were sold until 1981.
+In Brazil, the Polara nameplate was revived in 1977 for a version of the Chrysler Avenger, and sold until 1981.

 There was also a version of this model in sedan and station wagon built in the 1970s in Argentina of the same car known as the Dodge 1500 until Volkswagen took over Chrysler Fevre Argentina SAIC, including the tooling for the car, in 1980.
-From then until 1988 the car was sold in Argentina as the Volkswagen 1500 (not to be confused with the Type 3, also sold as the Volkswagen 1500 in most markets, including a similar version with 1600 engine in Brazil).
+From then until 1988, the car was sold in Argentina as the Volkswagen 1500 (not to be confused with the Type 3, also sold as the Volkswagen 1500 in most markets, including a similar version with 1600 engine in Brazil).

 In Canada

 Chrysler of Canada marketed the Polara as its full-size model starting with the 1964 model year, and all Canadian Polaras were based on the U.S. full-size Dodge platforms.
-For 1964 the Polara was the top-of-the-line big Dodge.
-1965 and 1966 saw the Polara 880 and Polara 440 and for 1966 Dodge added a new base series called simply, Polara.
-From 1967 to 1969, the Polara line included a deluxe Polara 500 and base Polara.
-(Starting in 1965 Dodge of Canada also offered the top-of-the-line Monaco, similar to the U.S. market Monaco).
+For 1964, the Polara was the top-of-the-line big Dodge.
+The Polara 880 and Polara 440 models were included in 1965 and 1966, with 1966 adding a new base series called, Polara.
+From 1967 through 1969, the Polara line included a deluxe Polara 500 and a base Polara.
+(Starting in 1965, Dodge of Canada also offered the top-of-the-line Monaco, similar to the U.S. market Monaco).
 Starting in 1970, model names were the same as their U.S. counterparts.